Natural Language Actor-Critic: Scalable Off-Policy Learning in Language Space: Abstract

 \section{Abstract}

 Large language model (LLM) agents---LLMs that dynamically interact with an environment over long horizons---have become an increasingly important area of research, enabling automation in complex tasks involving tool-use, web browsing, and dialogue with people.
-In the absence of expert demonstrations, training LLM agents has relied on policy gradient methods that optimize LLM policies with respect to an (often sparse) reward function.
-However, in long-horizon tasks with sparse rewards, learning from trajectory-level rewards can be noisy, leading to training that is unstable and has high sample complexity.
-Furthermore, policy improvement hinges on discovering better actions through exploration, which can be difficult when actions lie in natural language space.
-In this paper, we propose \emph{Natural Language Actor-Critic} (NLAC), a novel actor-critic algorithm that trains LLM policies using a generative LLM critic that produces natural language rather than scalar values.
-This approach leverages the inherent strengths of LLMs to provide a richer and more actionable training signal; particularly, in tasks with large, open-ended action spaces, natural language explanations for why an action is suboptimal can be immensely useful for LLM policies to reason how to improve their actions, without relying on random exploration.
-Furthermore, our approach can be trained off-policy without policy gradients, offering a more data-efficient and stable alternative to existing on-policy methods.
+In these settings, traditional policy gradient methods may suffer from unstable learning and poor sample-complexity due to poor credit assignment.
+Meanwhile, actor-critic methods address long horizons by learning a critic that provides more granular feedback and enables off-policy (and potentially offline) learning, but are heavily dependent on the fidelity of the critic.
+In this paper, we propose \emph{Natural Language Actor-Critic} (NLAC), a novel actor-critic algorithm that trains LLM policies using a generative LLM critic that produces values in natural language space.
+While natural language values have been leveraged in the past to provide a more flexible and actionable training signal, our work is the first to perform general and scalable value learning without relying on in-context aggregation of information from on-policy rollouts.
+This means our approach can be trained off-policy without policy gradients, offering a more sample-efficient alternative to existing methods.
 We present results on a mixture of reasoning, web browsing, and tool-use with dialogue tasks, demonstrating that NLAC shows promise in outperforming existing training approaches and offers a more scalable and stable training paradigm for LLM agents.